Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 To start with, atoms, conjunctions, disjunctions, negations, and formulas consisting of single atoms are represented exactly as presented before wrt.\ $\imdalal$ and $\isdalal$ (see also (ADH2)--(ADH6) in Encoding \ref{tab:asp-dhit}).
 Likewise, we define the two truth values via \texttt{tv/1} (ADH7).
 Moreover, we need to ensure once again that each atom is assigned a distinct truth value.
 This is realized in the same manner as for $\icont$ and $\iforget$ (ADH8).

-As we do not need to take into account multiple interpretations at the same time, the assignment of truth values as well as the functionality of the connectives does not need to include a representation of the concept of interpretations as well.
-Thus, we simply need to encode classical propositional entailment.
-Conjunction, disjunction, and negation are therefore modeled in the same manner as presented for $\iforget$ (ADH9)--(ADH14).
+As we do not need to take into account multiple interpretations at the same time, the assignment of truth values as well as the functionality of the connectives does not need to include a representation of the concept of interpretations.
+Thus, conjunction, disjunction, and negation are therefore modeled in the same manner as presented for $\iforget$ (ADH9)--(ADH14).
 If a formula consists of an individual atom, its evaluation is modeled in the same way as presented for $\icont$ (ADH15).

 As opposed to the encodings of the other two distance-based measures, elements of the given knowledge base $\kb$ do not require an index in the encoding of $\ihdalal$.
 Thus, instead of representing $\varFor \in \kb$ in combination with an index $i$ as \texttt{kbMember(}$\varFor$\texttt{,}$i$\texttt{)}, we simply use \texttt{kbMember(}$\varFor$\texttt{)} (ADH1), like we saw previously in the encodings of $\icont$, $\iforget$, and $\ihs$.